-The mission of the WSCFF is to provide our members–Washington professional, union fire fighters–the best possible working conditions and the safest possible working environment, along with fair compensation and benefits.
+The mission of the WSCFF is to provide our members–professional, union fire fighters–the best possible working conditions and the safest possible working environment, along with fair compensation and benefits.
 We are active on all fronts, from local issues to national ones.
 Statewide issues that affect our members are our primary concern.
 Politically active since our inception in 1939, our efforts have been focused on legislative action on behalf of our members.

-2017 Legislative Issues
+2018 Legislative Issues

 The WSFFF requests $25 million in funding for the Local Public Safety Enhancement Account as required by ESSB 6573 of the 2008 session [2008 c99 4(4)].

 The 2017-2019 budget as enacted did not contain an appropriation of the required deposit into the Local Public Safety Enhancement Account.

 The Legislature entered into a contract with Washington’s career fire fighters when ESSB 6573 passed in 2008, and today’s legislature must honor that agreement.
 Legislators recognized the shortcomings of the LEOFF 2 Pension Plan–including its inability to adequately produce a pension at a member’s normal retirement age of 53–and decided to create a fund to save for necessary improvements.
 They also recognized a future legislature might be tempted NOT to make payments, so they made payments mandatory.